-It would also appear that, in Ontario at least, the courts are extending the availability of proceedings by way of application given that such matters are typically quicker and less expensive than the alternative of an action, leaving it to the discretion of the motions court judge whether evidentiary disputes based on credibility or other circumstances, render it more appropriate to direct a trial of an issue.20
+It would also appear that, in Ontario at least, the courts are extending the availability of proceedings by way of application given that such matters are typically quicker and less expensive than the alternative of an action, leaving it to the discretion of the motions court judge whether evidentiary disputes based on credibility or other circumstances, render it more appropriate to direct a trial of an issue.22

 Such a liberal approach does not appear to have been adopted in Alberta.
-For example, Alberta courts have held on a number of occasions that Rule 410(e) is a discretionary rule which should be used with restraint.21
+For example, Alberta courts have held on a number of occasions that Rule 410(e) is a discretionary rule which should be used with restraint.23

-[20] The Committee was of the view that it would be consistent with the objectives of the Rules Project and the proposed purpose clause to take a liberal approach to application procedure.
+[21] The Committee was of the view that it would be consistent with the objectives of the Rules Project and the proposed purpose clause to take a liberal approach to the availability of proceedings by way of application.